Sina Weibo files for $500 million U.S. IPO

 Its proposed $500 million target is an estimate worked out solely for the purposes of calculating registration fees.

-Reporting by Edwin Chan and Gerry Shih, Editing by Andre Grenon and Ken Wills
+Reporting by San Francisco Newsroom.
+Editing by Andre Grenon and Ken Wills